eis/spring-mvc-example/README.md

 spring-mvc-example
 ==================

-Hello World with Spring MVC.
-This is meant to be simplest-as-possible, however including MVC configuration and Maven POM, ready to be deployed.
+Hello World with Spring MVC, using Spring 4, having Wildfly deployment preconfigured.
+This is meant to be simplest-as-possible but with MVC configuration and Maven POM ready to be deployed.